-Shortly after my husband graduated with a degree in chemical engineering, his dad decided to retire from his thriving chemical distribution business.
-Unexpectedly, Steve had a decision to make: Do you want to take over the family business?
+Shortly after my husband graduated with a degree in chemical engineering, his dad decided to retire from his thriving chemical distribution company.
+Unexpectedly, Steve had a decision to make: Did he want to take over the family business?

-When taking over a family business, all of the groundwork has been laid and you’re free to conduct “business as usual” while you explore new directions the company could take under your leadership.
+When taking over a family business, all of the groundwork has been laid for you.
+As a result, you’re free to conduct “business as usual” while you explore new directions the company could take under your leadership.
 If you’re lucky enough to inherit experienced employees who understand the ins and outs of the business, you’ll have an easier time with your transition.

 A Mid-Career Start

 Most of us start our careers at the bottom and spend years working our way to a position of leadership.
 Taking over the family business allows you the flexibility to skip the grunt work and get right to the good stuff.
 While that might mean missing out on valuable learning experiences, you’ve got the aforementioned former owner on speed dial.
 With them handing down the hard lessons, you won’t make the same mistakes.

 A Career with Meaning

 Owning a business, contributing to the economy and providing jobs for your community is a fulfilling way to earn a living.
 And there’s an additional element of pride when you’re carrying on a tradition.